MegSherman/react-1-afternoon/README.md

 <br />

 Let's begin by opening `src/components/TopicBrowser/TopicBrowser.js` and importing `React, { Component }` from `react` at the top of the file.
-This will allow use to use JSX and create a class that extends on `Component`.
+This will allow us to use JSX and create a class that extends on `Component`.

 ```js
 import React, { Component } from 'react';